 There’s also lots of texture in the hills in front of the wind turbines.
 This photo combines both elements, texture and tonal contrast.

 Here’s another that does the same.
-The white clock face contrasts with the rest of the photo, which is much darker.
+The white face of the scales contrasts with the rest of the photo, which is much darker.
 The photo also has lots of beautiful textures.

 3. Shoot in black and white mode